R-mode constraints from neutron star equation of state: Introduction

 Actually, there are many analytical solutions, however nearly all of them are physically unrealistic.
 In particular, the known analytical solutions are divided into two classes~\cite{Delgaty-98}.
-The first class is related to a neutron star in which the density $\rho$ and the pressure vanishes at the surface.
-There are only three known analytical solutions that exhibit this behavior: the Tolman VII solution~\cite{Tolman-39}, the Buchdahl solution~\cite{Buchdahl-67} and the Naraiai solution\cite{Nariai-50,Nariai-51,Nariai-99}.
+The first class is related to a neutron star in which the density $\rho$ and the pressure $P$ vanish at the surface.
+There are only three known analytical solutions that exhibit this behavior: the Tolman VII solution~\cite{Tolman-39}, the Buchdahl solution~\cite{Buchdahl-67} and the Naraiai solution~\cite{Nariai-50,Nariai-51,Nariai-99}.
 The second class of solutions is related to the called self-bounded stars, where while the pressure vanishes at the surface, the density remains finite.
 There is a huge number of solutions that exhibit this behavior but the useful ones are various versions of the Tolman IV~\cite{Delgaty-98} and VII~\cite{Delgaty-98,Postnikov-010} solutions and also the uniform density solution~\cite{Delgaty-98}.
 The above analytical solutions are valuable and interesting because one may study their properties in complete details.
 Also they are complementary to the numerical solutions~\cite{Adler-74}.

 The motivation of the present work is twofold.
-First, we intend to examine possible constraints on the r-mode instability related to the bulk neutron stars properties (mass, radius, density distribution, crust elasticity, e.t.c.) by employing a suitable set of analytical solutions of TOV equations.The most of the mentioned solutions have never been used for the study of the r-mode instabilities in neutron and quark stars (the only exceptions are the uniform solution, which due to its simplicity, it has been extensively used and the more realistic Tolman VII solution).
-Since all of them are related directly both to the bulk neutron stars properties as well as to the their stellar structure, they are suitable for the study of the various instability modes (included r, f, w and etc.).
+First, we intend to examine possible constraints on the r-mode instability related to the bulk neutron stars properties (mass, radius, density distribution, crust elasticity, e.t.c.) by employing a suitable set of analytical solutions of TOV equations.
+Most of the mentioned solutions have never been used for the study of the r-mode instabilities in neutron and quark stars (the only exceptions are the uniform solution, which due to its simplicity, it has been extensively used and the more realistic Tolman VII solution).
+Since all of them are related directly both to the bulk neutron stars properties as well as to their stellar structure, they are suitable for the study of the various instability modes (included r, f, w and etc.).
+It is worth noting that according to \cite{Andersson-2001} the use of realistic equation of state in a Newtonian framework may imposes some uncertainties since there is no one-to-one correspondence between Newtonian and relativistic stellar models.
+However, we consider that even in this case it is important to understand whether and in which extent the overall properties of the equation of state affect the r-mode instability.